Direct answer

 Where keccak256 gotchas usually catch developers

-When this tool is the right one and when it is not
+When this hash generator is the right tool and when it is not

 Use this tool for any Solidity facing keccak256 calculation: function selectors, event topic derivation, mapping slot calculation, signature recovery prep, merkle leaf hashing, and EIP-712 type hashing.

 It is not the right tool for SHA-256 (Bitcoin, generic web), NIST SHA-3-256 (some non Ethereum chains), Poseidon (zkSNARK friendly hashes), or Blake2 (used by some Cosmos chains).
-Each of those is a different algorithm with different security properties.
+Each of those is a different algorithm with different security properties and a different output for the same input.

 Building a contract that needs careful hash design?